Byrsophyllum tetrandrum

-Byrsophyllum tetrandrum is a species of plant in the family Rubiaceae.
-It is native to Kerala and Tamil Nadu in India.
+Byrsophyllum tetrandrum is a species of flowering plant in the family Rubiaceae.
+It is a small tree native to Agastyamalai in the Western Ghats of Kerala and Tamil Nadu in southern India, where it grows in submontane forest.
 Its habitat has been damaged from exposure to fires, animal grazing, commercial agriculture and deforestation.

+The species was first described as Gardenia tetrandra by Richard Henry Beddome in 1868.
+In 1874 Beddome placed the species in genus Byrsophyllum as B. tetrandrum.